caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static IEnumerable<R> GroupBy<S,K,E,R>(this IEnumerable<S> source, Func<S,K> keySelector, Func<S,R> elementSelector, Func<IEnumerable<R>,R> resultSelector, IEqualityComparer<K> comparer);
 ```

 Now we are getting down towards the more complex methods in LINQ, for grouping and (below) joining.
 The `GroupBy()` method overloads handle grouping of a sequence.
 Here, I have tried to order them from simplest to most complex, and I've used consistent naming for the type parameters: S for source type, K for key type, E for element type and R for result type.
-Each overload is paired with a second which includes a key equality comparer, but I will gloss over those initially.
+Each overload is paired with a second which includes a key equality comparer, but I'll gloss over those initially.

 The simplest versions of `GroupBy()` return `IEnumerable<IGrouping<K,S>>`.
-An `IGrouping<K,S>` is an extension of `IEnumerable<S>` which also includes a key value; in other words, these methods return a sequence of sequences, where each sequence at the lower level is identified by a key value.
+An `IGrouping<K,S>` is an extension of `IEnumerable<S>` which also includes a key value; in other words, these methods return a sequence of sequences, where each "interior" sequence is identified by a key.
 The two-parameter overload takes a method which will project each element to a key, then returns the elements grouped by that key value.
 In other words, the following code:

 ```
 IEnumerable<Egg> eggs = LoadData();
 IEnumerable<IGrouping<string,Egg>> filedByColour = eggs.GroupBy(e => e.Colour); // assume Colour is a string
 ```

 will take the initial sequence of `Egg` objects and return a sequence of sequences, with each second-level sequence having the same `Colour` property.
-The next overloads, which are of the loose form `GroupBy(source, keySelector, elementSelector)` work in the same way, but include an element selector method to project each element into a new form: it is similar to calling the first form of the method, then carrying out a `Select()` operation on each element in each grouping in the output.
+The next overloads, which are of the loose form `GroupBy(source, keySelector, elementSelector)` work in the same way, but include an element selector method to project each element into a new form: it is similar to calling the first form of the method, but carrying out a `Select()` operation on each element as it's put into its group.

 The next forms of the method have the loose form `GroupBy(source, keySelector, resultSelector)`.
-The result selector method has the type `Func<K,IEnumerable<S>,R>`: its parameters are the group key and the sequence of elements in the group.
-Instead of being turned into an `IGrouping` by the previous behaviour, each combination of key and subsequence can be turned into a different type of object.
+Unlike the previous form the result selector here operates on the output groups, not their elements, and has the type `Func<K,IEnumerable<S>,R>`.
+Its parameters are the group key and the sequence of elements in the group.
+Instead of each group being output as an `IGrouping`, each combination of key and subsequence can be turned into a different type of object, so you can use this form to return aggregate-level data on a group rather than the group itself.

 The final forms combine the previous two.
 The key selector method derives the key for each element; and the element selector projects each element into an intermediate form.
-The elements are grouped, and the result selector is called once for each group to create the final output elements.
+The elements are grouped, and the result selector is called for each group to create the final output elements.

-If a comparer parameter is provided, it is used to compare the values of the group keys at each step, to determine whether or not an element belongs to a given group, or is in its own group.
+If a comparer parameter is provided, it is used to compare the values of the group keys when grouping the elements of the input sequence, to determine whether an element belongs to an existing group, or is in its own group.

 ```
 public static IEnumerable<R> Join<U,N,K,R>(this IEnumerable<U> outer, IEnumerable<N> inner, Func<U,K> outerKeySelector, Func<N,K> innerKeySelector, Func<U,N,R> resultSelector);